Does Residency Cost Money? Here’s What to Expect for Applications & Interviews

 Applying for residency programs?
 Check out this FREE Residency Application Timeline download to stay on track during the application process created by expert residency consultants!

 After you submit your application materials, awaiting interviews can be an exciting time.
-The timeline to receive invitations can span many months into the holidays, so don’t worry if you don’t immediately get as many as you were hoping.
+The timeline to receive invitations can extend into the holidays, so don’t worry if you don’t immediately get as many as you were hoping.

-The situation is evolving and many interviews remain virtual, but some may return to back in person.
+The situation is evolving and many interviews remain virtual, but others may go back to in- person.
 In-person interviews are associated with travel and lodging expenses, which add up over time.
 Some tips to mitigate costs include clustering interviews to minimize travel as much as possible, staying with family or friends if able, and using public transportation when traveling.

 You also should plan to invest in interview attire regardless of whether you’re interviewing virtually or in person.
 You don’t need to spend a large sum on expensive clothes, but you should strive to appear polished and professional.
 The AAMC also has additional tips and information about the cost of residency interviews.